App & Browser Testing Made Easy

 2. Cobertura

 It’s the best code coverage tool for Java and integrates with Maven and Ant.
-It widely adopted by Java developers due to its simplicity, comprehensive reporting, and seamless integration with popular build systems and testing frameworks.
+Java developers widely adopt it due to its simplicity, comprehensive reporting, and seamless integration with popular build systems and testing frameworks.

 Pros: